wethegit/wtc-gallery-component/README.md

 # wtc-gallery-component
-Very simplistic gallery with image preloader and a navigation and autoplay option.
+A minimal, touch-enabled content switcher, with options for autoplay, pagination, and more.

 ## Install
 ```sh